ndexcontent/ndexstringloader/README.rst

 (edges that have the same Source and Target nodes and the same value of :code:`combined_score`) are included to the generated tsv and CX files only once.
 Name of the newly generated network includes the value of :code:`cutoffscore` argument, for example, :code:`STRING - Human Protein Links - High Confidence (Score >= 0.7)`.
-If network with this name already exists on the server, then the network gets over-written; otherwise, a new network is created.
+In case user didn't specify :code:`--update UUID` argument, then the network with this name gets over-written in case if already exists on NDEx server;
+otherwise, a new network is created.
+Specifying :code:`--update UUID` command line argument will over-write network with this UUID if it is found.
+If not, then user is asked if (s)he wants to create a new network.
+When network is updated, only edges and nodes are changed; network attributes are not modified.

 **1\)** Below is an example of a record